Why You Need a Medicare Supplement Insurance Plan

 - Blood – First three pints of blood each year.

-- Of all available standardized plans, Plans F offers the most complete protection for uncovered Medicare Part B excess charges.
-The plan also pays the Medicare Part A hospital deductible and copayments, skilled nursing facility copayment and foreign travel emergency care.
+- Of all available standardized plans, Medicare Supplement Insurance Plans F offers the most complete protection for uncovered Medicare Part B excess charges.
+These are the most popular plans because they also pay the Medicare Part A hospital deductible and copayments, skilled nursing facility copayment and foreign travel emergency care.

-- Plans F also covers the Medicare Part B deductible.
+- Medicare Supplement Insurance Plan F also covers the Medicare Part B deductible.

-- Plan N features an office visit and emergency room copayment applicable to each visit
+- Medicare Supplement Insurance Plan N* features an office visit and emergency room copayment applicable to each visit

 Part B medical excess: Charges from your provider that exceed Medicare-approved amounts.
-Only Plan F, High Deductible Plan F cover these charges.
+Only Medicare Supplement Insurance Plan F, High Deductible Plan F cover these charges.
 For all other plans, you are responsible for paying excess charges.
 In no case can a provider charge more than 115% of the Medicare approved amount.

 Skilled nursing coinsurance: Medicare pays the first 20 days of treatment in a skilled nursing facility, and an annually adjusted per diem for the 21st through 100th day.
 Plans with this benefit pay an additional annually adjusted per diem for the 21st through 100th day.
 You are responsible for all charges after the 100th day.
 In order to receive any Skilled Nursing Facility benefits, you must meet Medicare’s requirements: